 MO-1: Documenting Your Mission

-When NASA has a lot of people working on a complex project over a long period of time, how do they keep it all organized and honor everyone’s efforts?
-Documentation!
-All team members will learn about the ROADS from Earth to Venus Mission Objectives (MOs) and identify their individual funds of knowledge that will help them complete these objectives.
-Throughout the Challenge, each student will document their work in a Science & Engineering Notebook (SEN).
-Then, students will work in teams to select the evidence (e.g. photos, diagrams, maps, typing, writing) required for each MO to create one Mission Development Log (MDL) for the team.
+When NASA has many people working on a complex project over a long time, how do they stay organized and recognize everyone’s contributions?
+Through documentation!
+In this activity, all team members will learn about the ROADS from Earth to Venus Mission Objectives (MOs) and identify their own “funds of knowledge” that will help them achieve these goals.
+Each student will keep track of their work in a Science & Engineering Notebook (SEN).
+Then, teams will come together to select evidence (such as photos, diagrams, maps, typed notes, or handwritten entries) for each MO and compile it into one Mission Development Log (MDL) for the team.

 -